 Wrocław is considered as the third largest center of education in Poland.
 In thirty well known institutions, there are more than 135,000 students.
 The Wrocław University of the city offers healthy academic environment to local and overseas students.

-Request Information Master's Degrees in Journalism in Wrocław in Poland 2018/2019
+Request Information Master's Degrees in Journalism in Wrocław in Poland 2019

-The curriculum we offer is designed to help students develop competencies necessary in both these professions.
+The curriculum we offer is designed to help students develop competences necessary in both these professions.
 It comprises classes (mainly workshops) that will allow graduates to achieve competencies and skills in the area of broadly defined professional public communication, which will enable them to start a career as: